“Everyone’s getting rid of it.”

 First, let me rewind.
 Our guest today is Dario Betti, CEO of the Mobile Ecosystem Forum.

-It's regularly cited in the press that $10 trillion of financial transactions flow over submarine cables every day.
-But is it true?
+The press regularly reports that $10 trillion of financial transactions flow over submarine cables every day.
+But is this true?

 Today’s episode of TeleGeography Explains the Internet is about artificial intelligence.
 And for that we welcome Kannan Kothandaraman, Co-Founder and CEO at Selector AI.